KN878/keyword-finder/README.md

 Each line corresponds to the url, and each column corresponds to the word you are trying to search.
 If the url is not reachable - putting zeros.

-Finder is build with purely functional style in mind, meaninig handling all side-effects properly.
+Finder is build with purely functional style in mind, meaning handling all side effects properly.
 Also, tagless final is used.

 Each keyword is searched concurrently in the provided URL with a limit in number of workers set to 100.

-Also, the algorithm is benchmarked using simple time difference from starting it to it's end.
+Also, the algorithm is benchmarked using simple time difference from starting it to its end.
 # Libraries
 <ol>
    <li>Cats-core</li>